hablaras/script.artwork.loader/README.md

 # Script.artwork.loader

-This Kodi addon will add local artwork to the Kodi database for movies.
+This Kodi addon will add local artwork to the Kodi database **for movies only**.

 It can add the following artwork types:
 - clearlogo